tianjingyunsheng/LAT/README.md

 ```sh
 bash scripts/grpo.sh
 ```
-After SFT training, the LoRA parameters need to be merged into the base model, and the model_name_or_path should be updated accordingly.
+After SFT training, the LoRA parameters need to be merged into the base model, and the ·model_name_or_path· should be updated accordingly.

 **4. Evaluate Model**